Claude E. Welch: During second world war

-Life as a surgeon
+Resuming work as a surgeon

 After the war, Welch returned to the Massachusetts Hospital Hospital.
-The Massachusetts General Hospital was (and still is) one of the nation's finest hospitals and Welch would help pave the path for surgical advancements there during the second phase of his career.
 Two of the more important developments in surgery advanced by Welch included the development of a safe method of performing a catheter duodenostomy and performing the first replacement of an artery with a vein graft at Massachusetts General Hospital.

-In the early 20th century, performing a duodenostomy was considered very unsafe.
+In the early 20th century, performing a duodenostomy was considered unsafe.
 Indeed, one surgeon who had attempted to perform the operation had a 100 percent death rate.
 Welch studied notes from the surgeon and determined that he had used "so large a drainage tube that an enormous duodenal fistula resulted through the tube and the patients died of electrolyte imbalance."
-So when a patient of his in the late 1930s presented an inflamed duodenum and there was a no choice but to remove two-thirds of the stomach, Welch used a new method which he had been developing.
-He used a catheter to close the duodenal stump.
+Therefore, in the late 1930s, when a patient came with an inflamed duodenum, Welch used a new method which he had been developing, that is, he used a catheter to close the duodenal stump.
 The operation was a success.
 Following his success, he made an effort to find out if any similar procedures had been used by surgeons.
 After discovering two other surgeons who had used a similar technique, Welch reported this new method of performing a duodenostomy to the Journal of the American Medical Association (JAMA) in 1949.

 In the early 1940s, the only acceptable way to treat a severed artery was ligation.
-The hope was that this would prevent gangrene – although it rarely did.
-After seeing the results of a failed ligation, Welch vowed to try something different.
+It was thought that this would prevent gangrene – although it rarely did.
+After seeing the results of a failed ligation, Welch wanted to try something different.
 An opportunity presented itself when a man was brought in with a dislocated knee and damaged popliteal artery.
 Welch performed an artery graft and the leg immediately regained life.

-As a surgeon, not only did Welch perform remarkable surgeries, but he had the opportunity to work on remarkable individuals.
-One of his more famous patients was a geologist who came in with a rare form of intestinal malrotation.
-Welch successfully fixed the rotation and sent the man on to a successful recovery.
-This man was Harrison Schmitt who later became both the first scientist to walk on the moon and a US senator from his home state.

-Perhaps his most famous patient however was Pope John Paul II.
-On May 13, 1981, the Pope was shot twice.
-Three days later, Welch was called to consult with the other physicians and surgeons on the Pope's care.
-He was one of only six physicians summoned to Rome to consult about the treatment of the Pope.
-Some time after his return to Boston, he received a thank you letter from Pope John Paul II.
-This letter was one of his most prized possessions.
+Scientist and US senator Harrison Schmitt and Pope John Paul II were some of his famous patients.